Skip links

 Most nights I spoon it straight over warm rice in wide bowls.
 The rice catches the sauce, and everything stays balanced in each bite.
 If we have leftovers, I pack it the same way for lunch the next day.

 Sometimes I serve it family-style, with the pan set right on the table and a big bowl of rice next to it.
-When we want a heartier meal, I might pair it with something filling like this crockpot ravioli lasagna Crockpot Ravioli Lasagna on a weekend when more people are around.
+When we want to explore different flavors or preparations, I’ll rotate in dishes like my Nariyal Chicken Recipe for a hint of spice, or a Creamy Low-Carb Chicken Casserole when we want something even more filling.

 • Steamed white or brown rice